DescartesResearch/ForecastBenchmark/README.md

 devtools::install_github("DescartesResearch/ForecastBenchmark")
 ```

-For unknown reasons, install_gitub does not work under all Windows versions.
+For unknown reasons, install_github does not work under all Windows versions.
 Therefore the package can alternatively be installed in R with the following commands:

 ```
 install.packages("remotes")